Dieting Without Losing Muscle Mass

 To help address these shortcomings, we turn to supplements.
 Assuming you’re already taking slow-release proteins and fish oils, what else might be considered essential?

-The supplements discussed in this article can be used year round.
+Some supplements can be used year round such as a good all-in-one supplement like Quantum or else a high quality protein powder.
 For those who are not taking these supplement types already, a diet is a perfect time to incorporate them for their various abilities to increase strength, muscle endurance and fat loss.
 While they are the products that should form the bedrock of your dieting and supplementation plan, there are others that can dramatically boost results.
 Next, we will consider those that we think have the biggest benefits for dieters.

 The fat burner category encompasses a vast array of products utilising a myriad of different nutrients.
 For simplicity's sake, we will break them down into two groups: stimulant-based fat burners (also known as thermogenics) and non-stimulant fat burners.

-Stimulant-based fat burners such as Driven Sports Superstim increase the body's output of adrenaline and noradrenaline, which in turn causes an increase in thermogenesis along with a reduction in appetite.
+Stimulant-based fat burners such as Hydrapharm's Hydralean or Driven Sports Thermo-Fuze increase the body's output of adrenaline and noradrenaline, which in turn causes an increase in thermogenesis along with a reduction in appetite.
 This effect is consistent across a wide array of stimulants.

 It is not a simplification to say that stimulants as a class exert these properties.
 What does vary is the degree of effect and mechanism of action.
 Some of the more popular types of stimulants include 1,3 dymethylamine, synephrine, phenylethylamine and caffeine.
 Stimulant-based fat burners have been shown in studies not only to exert a fat burning effect but also to spare muscle, which is one of our key reasons for using them when dieting.

-Others, such as Blackstone Labs Glycolog, improve nutrient partitioning to help your body manage carbohydrates more efficiently, in turn helping prevent fat gain and bloating.
+Others, such as Hydrapharm Elixir, improve nutrient partitioning to help your body manage carbohydrates more efficiently, in turn helping prevent fat gain and bloating.
 This also drives more fuel and amino acids to the muscles, enhancing muscle gain and recovery.

-A more recent introduction to the field are supplements that mimic the effects of thyroid hormones such as Shift by PES.
+A more recent introduction to the field are supplements that increase thyroid production such as 7-OXO by Hydrapharm.
 By doing this, they produce a system-wide increase in metabolic rate without stimulation.
 This is typically noted by a sensation of increased warmth.

 Choosing a stack of a stimulant for daytime use and a non-stimulant for the evening is an excellent strategy for enhancing the burning of fatty acids whilst sparing muscle tissue.

-To help resolve this, we suggest that you try one of the products below or a fat burner such as Lean Xtreme, which specifically target stubborn fat by enhancing the body's ability to mobilise it and burn it off.
+To help resolve these issues, we suggest a fat burner such as Lean Xtreme, which specifically target stubborn fat by enhancing the body's ability to mobilise it and burn it off.
+Alternatively, Hydrapharm''s Alchemy is a dual-action testosterone booster which also helps modulate cortisol meaning you get a dual benefit in maintaining higher testosterone and keeping cortisol under control.
 These should be used in conjunction with a low carb diet for best results.

 Topical fat burners